grafana/alloy/docs/sources/get-started/install/docker.md

 Refer to the documentation for [run][] for more information about the options available to the `run` command.

 {{< admonition type="note" >}}
-Make sure you pass `--server.http.listen-addr=0.0.0.0:12345` as an argument as shown in the example above.
+Make sure you pass `--server.http.listen-addr=0.0.0.0:12345` as an argument as shown in the example.
 If you don't pass this argument, the [debugging UI][UI] won't be available outside of the Docker container.
 {{< /admonition >}}